ShorenaK/KIBI-E-COMMERCE-STORE/README.md

 ## Link to hosted application:
-To see the application, click (link).
+To see the application, click https://kibi-e-commerce.herokuapp.com/.